 You can check out here for details about winter protection of your garden.

 Make a sitting arrangement for guests in your roof garden.
-If you haven’t enough space, at least keep a deck chair for you personally or some folding chair for limited guests.
+If you haven’t enough space, at least keep a deck chair for you personally or some folding chairs for limited guests.

 Because only work without entertainment can make you feel bored after someday and you may give up.
-Make your garden as a place of fun and work.
+Make your garden a place of fun and work.

 In addition, you can set up a water fountain in a suitable place on your rooftop garden.

-Disadvantages of a roof garden
+Disadvantages of a Roof Garden

 It goes without saying; roof gardening can benefit you in many ways.
 But it also brings you some problems.